toluwalope12/streetmarket-ai/README.md

 - 📱 **Africa's Talking** for SMS infrastructure inspiration
 - 👥 **Informal Sector Vendors** across Africa who inspired this solution
 - ⚖️ **Hackathon Judges** for their time and consideration
+- 🏆 **Devpost** for providing the platform to host this incredible hackathon and showcase our project

 ---